algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 The _Manifesto on “Algorithmic Sabotage”_ is authored by the Algorithmic Sabotage Research Group (ASRG) and disseminated under the terms of the _GNU Free Documentation License v1.3_.
 The complete licensing framework detailed in the official documentation, available at https://www.gnu.org/licenses/fdl-1.3.en.html.

 The _“Manifesto”_ is designed as a dynamic, evolving document that undergoes periodic revisions and updates.
-It has been translated into over twenty-eight languages, with all revisions systematically incorporated into each translation, thereby ensuring the preservation of both textual and conceptual fidelity to the most current version.
+It has been translated into over thirty languages, with all revisions systematically incorporated into each translation, thereby ensuring the preservation of both textual and conceptual fidelity to the most current version.

 {{< tabs "mas-v2024.5.1" >}}
 {{< tab "EN" >}}